digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 -  | Run the above test suite against V1 data, passing a V1 preference, then a V2 preference.
    | This ensures your changes haven't broken any existing workflows.

 -  | Next write tests for your new/modified workflows, using the V2 choice implementations.
-This doesn't not need a package preference.
+This does not need a package preference.
-   | ``testV2 : TestData -> Script ()``
+   | ``testV2 : V2TestData -> Script ()``

 -  | Run these tests against both the V1 setup and the V2 setup, to ensure your new workflows support existing/old templates.
    | In order to do this, you'll need some way to upcast your ``V1TestData``, i.e.